 The first order of business is to name the event in question, so start by entering a title like “Dinner Party at the Carver’s” in the Event name field.
 Next, we'll enter information about the Event Start and End Date/Time (for example: “9/24 @ 5:00pm to 9/24 @11:00pm) and the Event Location (710 Cathedral Street, Hollyhurst, VA”).

 Additional details such as a description, event image, and activities may be added after the initial Event creation.
 Finally, we'll need to select a guest list to invite to the Event.
-Let's assume you haven't yet created any guest lists in Eventene and leave the "Invitees" section blank.
+Let's assume you haven't yet created any guest lists (Groups) in Eventene and leave the "Invitees" section blank.
 Finally, press the "Create" button at the bottom of the side panel.

 Now, you'll see the Event Summary tab.
 Here you can add a description by entering text in the description box.
 You can also edit Event Details by pressing the pencil icon at the top of the page next to the Event Name.
 A side panel will open.
 Let's go to the Attendance tab so we can change the RSVP settings for our guests.
-In this case, since it's a dinner party, we'll want to ask each guest individually if they can attend the event so we'll leave the People attendance settings set to "Ask if Attending."
+In this case, since it's a dinner party, we'll want to ask each guest individually if they can attend the event so we'll leave the Group attendance settings set to "Ask if Attending."
 Alternately, if you know everyone on your guest list is attending, you can set "All Attending."

 Adding new Activities can be achieved by navigating to the Activities tab within the dinner party Event and clicking on “New Activity.”
 For Activities, you can input the name of the part and the time frame the Activities will encompass.
-For this dinner party, the Event Parts will be as follows:
+For this dinner party, the Activities will be as follows:

 - “Cocktails & Conversation, 5:00pm-6:30pm”